This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 Mandatory reporting of misconduct is a feature of some regulatory frameworks within New Zealand; for example:

-- qualifying financial institutions are required to report suspicious transactions to the Commissioner of Police under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (section 40).
-Failure by a company to report in breach of a reporting obligation under this Act (section 100) attracts a penalty fine of up to NZ$5 million;
+- qualifying financial institutions are presently required to report suspicious transactions to the Commissioner of Police under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (section 40), and failure by a company to report in breach of a reporting obligation under this Act (section 100) attracts a penalty fine of up to NZ$5 million; and

 52 In what circumstances might you advise a company to self-report to law enforcement even if it has no legal obligation to do so?
 In what circumstances would that advice to self-report extend to countries beyond your country?